 Asia Centre Conferences: Designed For Discourse

-The boutique conference was structured around thematic clusters on stakeholder involvement, minority rights, civil and political freedoms and the death penalty.
+The conference hosted thirteen presenters and upwards of fifty participants whose discussions were structured around thematic clusters on stakeholder involvement, minority rights, civil and political freedoms and the death penalty.
 It included country specific discussions on Indonesia, Timor-Leste, Malaysia, Laos, Singapore, Myanmar, Brunei and Thailand.
-Researchers were provided 50 minute slots to present their findings and in order to ensure adequate discussion time.
-A complete list of presenters and their individual topics is available at the end of the this report.
+Researchers were provided slots to present their findings (See Conference Proceedings).
+The conference’s program can be found here.
+Watch the conference’s video here.

 Day One: The Conversation Is Key